tournesol-app/tournesol/infra/README.md

 6. **Copy Backup Files to the New Server**

 Transfer the backup files to the new server using a secure method such as SCP.
-Make sure the files are placed in the directory `/backups/tournesol/db/<backup-name>/`.
+Make sure the Tournesol database files are placed in the directory `/backups/tournesol/db/<backup-name>/`.

 ```bash
 # from the new server